Bore water testing

-If you are operating a business that provides drinking water you must make sure the water is safe to drink.
+If you're operating a business that provides drinking water, you must make sure the water is safe to drink.

 Test for trace metals

-If you are taking water from an aquifer which includes black shale, you should test your bore for trace metals - including arsenic.
+If you're taking water from an aquifer which includes black shale, you should test your bore for trace metals including arsenic.

 Black shale can be naturally mineralised with heavy metals.